RonanDavalan/WindowsOrchestrator/README.md

 Open `config.ini` with a text editor for granular control.

 #### Important Note on Auto-Login and Passwords
-For security reasons, **WindowsAutoConfig never manages or stores passwords in plain text.** Here's how to configure auto-login effectively and securely:
+For security reasons, **WindowsOrchestrator never manages or stores passwords in plain text.** Here's how to configure auto-login effectively and securely:

 *   **Scenario 1: The user account has no password.**
     Simply enter the username in the graphical wizard or in `AutoLoginUsername` in the `config.ini` file.